-Note 23.
+Note 25.
 Social Insurance

 SOSI presents the projected actuarial PV of the estimated future revenue and estimated future expenditures of the Social Security, Medicare, Railroad Retirement, and Black Lung social insurance programs which are administered by the SSA, HHS, RRB, and DOL, respectively.
 Social Security and Medicare projections are based on current law and the Social Security and Medicare trustees' intermediate set of assumptions, except that the projections assume full Social Security and Medicare Part A benefits are paid after fund depletion contrary to current law.
-The SOSI projections are based on the estimates developed for the 2020 Trustees' Report which did not reflect the potential effects of the COVID-19 pandemic.
-At this time, management cannot reasonably estimate the potential effect of COVID-19 on the projections or other sustainability measures, which could be significant.
+The projections in the 2021 Trustees' Report are the first to include the Trustees best estimates of the effects of the COVID-19 pandemic and ensuing recession on the Social Security and Medicare Projections.
+It should be noted that there is an unusually large degree of uncertainty with these covid-related impacts and that future projections could change significantly as more information becomes available.

 Contributions consist of: payroll, income, and excise taxes, premiums from, and state transfers on behalf of, participants in Medicare, and miscellaneous reimbursements from the General Fund.
 Generally, beneficiaries finance the remainder of Parts B and D costs via monthly premiums to these programs.
 With the introduction of Part D drug coverage, Medicaid is no longer the primary payer of drug costs for full-benefit dually eligible beneficiaries of Medicare and Medicaid.
 For those beneficiaries, states are subject to a contribution requirement and must pay a portion of their estimated foregone drug costs into the Part D account (referred to as state transfers).
 By accounting convention, the General Fund transfers are eliminated in the consolidation of the SOSI at the government-wide level.
 These General Fund transfers that are used to finance Medicare Parts B and D are also shown as eliminations on these calculations.
-For the FYs 2020 and 2019, the amounts eliminated totaled \$40.9 trillion and \$36.8 trillion, respectively.
+For the FYs 2021 and 2020, the amounts eliminated totaled \$43.2 trillion and \$40.9 trillion, respectively.

 The SOSI also includes projected general revenues that, under current law, would be used to finance the remainder of the expenditures in excess of revenues for Medicare Parts B and D that is reported in the SOSI.
 Expenditures include benefit payments scheduled under current law and administrative expenses.
 Current Social Security and Medicare Part A law provides for full benefit payments only to the extent that there are sufficient balances in the trust funds.
 Social insurance programs utilize "trust funds" to account for dedicated collections held for later use to accomplish the program's purpose.
 Expenditures reflect full benefit payments even after the point at which trust fund asset reserves are projected to be depleted.
-Refer to unaudited RSI - Social Insurance section for additional information on Social Security, Medicare, Railroad Retirement, and Black Lung program financing and SSA's, HHS's, RRB's, and DOL's financial statements.
+Refer to the unaudited RSI-Social Insurance section for additional information on Social Security, Medicare, Railroad Retirement, and Black Lung program financing and SSA's, HHS's, RRB's, and DOL's financial statements.